 It is well known that antibiotics kill bacteria and can make us better.
 But what isn’t well known, is that antibiotics also kill our good bacteria.
 Since probiotics comprise 70-80% of our immune response, antibiotics will kill our immunity.

-The moment our probiotics are gone, opportunistic parasites, fungi and pathogenic bacteria rush in to fill the ecological void.
-Moreover, this use of antibiotics will create drug resistant bacteria that can’t be defeated by antibiotics.
+The moment our probiotics are gone, opportunistic parasites, fun, gi, and pathogenic bacteria rush in to fill the ecological void.
+Moreover, this use of antibiotics will creat-drug-resistant bacteria that can’t be defeated by antibiotics.

 11) Probiotics Easily Kill Antibiotic-Resistant Bacteria

-The use of antibiotics can create antibiotic resistant, super bugs.
-In fact, MRSA (multi-drug resistant Staphylococcus aureus) is immune to many different antibiotics…and in some cases they are immune to all antibiotics known to man.
+The use of antibiotics can create antibiotic-resistant superbugs, MRSA (multi-drug resistant Staphylococcus aureus) is immune to many different antibiotics…and in some cases, they are immune to all antibiotics known to man.

-However, probiotics can defeat these super bugs with ease.
+However, probiotics can defeat the superbugs with ease.
 Probiotic bacteria and pathogenic bacteria have been fighting for billions of years.
 And healthy humans have the perfect environment for probiotic bacteria to beat pathogenic bacteria.
 The fact that humans have been surviving before the invention of antibiotics is proof of how powerful probiotics are.

 12) Probiotics Will Be The 21st Century’s Antibiotics

 Valery V. Smirnov writes,

 “… 21st century probiotics will successfully rival traditional drugs on the pharmaceutical market, especially those used for disease prevention purposes…”